PCOS is characterized by a hormone imbalance that can cause infertility as well as other health issues

 September is PCOS Awareness Month, so it’s a good time to talk about this disease that is estimated to affect nearly one in every 10 women.
 It is a lifelong disorder that is the leading cause of female infertility and a risk factor for many life-threatening illnesses.
 Yet half of all women with PCOS go undiagnosed.

 PCOS can be analogous to a light bulb and its switch.
-The bulb is ok.
-It’s the signal going to the bulb that is abnormal.
-The eggs in women with PCOS are normal.
+The bulb is okay, but it’s the signal going to the bulb that is abnormal.
+Along this analogy, the eggs in women with PCOS are normal.
 They just need the right hormone stimulation.
-Here’s where it gets complicated.
+But here’s where it gets complicated.
 Most women with PCOS also have a problem with their metabolism.
-Specifically they respond to carbohydrates much differently than others.
+Specifically, they respond to carbohydrates much differently than others.
 The carbs lead to excess insulin and the insulin can cause their ovaries to overproduce testosterone.
 This, then, interferes with the signal for ovulation.
-It’s not the light bulb; it’s the signal!
-If only we could fix the signal!
+If only we could fix the hormonal signal!

 There is good news.
-Lowering carb intake, increasing exercise and taking medication that can improve the insulin levels makes the eggs more responsive (almost like a normal ovary now!).
+Lowering carb intake, increasing exercise and taking medication that can improve insulin levels makes the eggs more responsive, almost like a normal ovary.
 Testosterone levels can drop, facial hair can disappear and the risk of diabetes can be lowered.
-But women with PCOS are different.
-They have a harder time losing weight because their bodies respond to some foods differently.
-That’s why it’s so important for us to diagnose it early.
+Women with PCOS often have a harder time losing weight because their bodies respond to some foods differently.
+That’s why it’s so important to diagnose PCOS early.
 If we could warn young women in their teens and 20’s that they should avoid high carbs in their diet and exercise regularly, they may never encounter the infertility, hair growth, acne and risk of heart disease and diabetes later in life.
 In addition, they may be able to start medication earlier that would benefit them long term.

 What should you do if you feel you may have PCOS?
 Probably, the most important suggestion is to not wait to get an opinion and a diagnosis.
 Left untreated, PCOS causes infertility and can eventually lead to diabetes, cancer and heart problems.
 A reproductive endocrinologist who understands the complexities of hormones in a woman’s body can set you on the right path to managing your PCOS.
 By optimizing any one imbalanced hormone, you are taking a step towards optimizing the others and increasing your chances of becoming fertile.